 Refrigerant Scale: If you’re ever tasked with charging an air conditioning system with refrigerant, a specified scale is a must-have in order to effectively maintain the temperature of a system’s assigned space.
 A refrigerant scale measures the weight of refrigerant as it’s added to or removed from the unit’s compressor, so that you can ensure the system has just the right amount to run efficiently.

 Refrigeration Gauges: As you work with cooling systems, you’ll need a set of trusted gauges that can read and hold pressures, as they pertain to varied types of refrigerants.
-These HVAC gauges help you determine if a cooling unit has a leak or if you need to complete an evacuation and recharge.
+These HVAC gauges help you determine if a cooling unit has a leak or if you need to complete evacuation and recharge.
+Multiple sets of gauges might be useful.

 Micron Gauge: These can be used to determine if an air conditioning system has an appropriate level of vacuum, prior to charging with refrigerant.